Ohio pivotal in presidential race; US House seats at stake - WHIZ News

 No one has been elected president without carrying Ohio since 1960, and no Republican has ever been elected without Ohio.

+Ohio’s elections chief, Republican Secretary of State Frank LaRose, said there were just “a few isolated problems” as thousands of polling locations opened Tuesday around the state.
+He urged Ohioans voting in person to wear masks and follow health precautions.

+“In some cases we saw long lines, but please remember that when people stand 6 feet apart, the line looks a lot longer than it actually is, so don’t be discouraged if you find a line when you get to your polling location,” LaRose said in a morning video update.

-Elections officials reported record early turnout during the pandemic, with polls forecasting a toss-up presidential race.
+Elections officials had reported record early turnout during the pandemic, with polls forecasting a toss-up presidential race.

 Democrats also saw opportunities to cut into a 12-4 Republican advantage in the U.S. House delegation, which has held steady since GOP-controlled redistricting took hold in 2012.
 Public health professional Kate Schroder was in a tight race with 12-term Republican Rep. Steve Chabot in the Cincinnati area’s House District 1, with Democratic challengers within range in a handful of other House races with GOP incumbents.